Parniaahmadi/Capstone_Project/README.md

 **Conclusion**
 The integration of AI in banking is undoubtedly transformative, but it comes with the responsibility to ensure fairness and equity in its applications.
 This research highlights the importance of addressing biases in AI models to prevent the perpetuation of historical inequalities.
 By adopting proactive measures and continually refining AI systems, financial institutions can pave the way for a more inclusive and just financial landscape.

+**Problem statement**
+The integration of AI to streamline loan approval decisions is undeniably here to stay.
+Consequently, addressing associated challenges has become a top priority for organizations.
+From an outsider's perspective, it might be tempting to attribute such behavior solely to banks (which is partially accurate).
+However, the real hurdle lies in the historically biased data fed into machine learning algorithms for predictions.
+Therefore, it's crucial to illustrate what transpires behind the scenes and identify which factors during the data management phase contribute to these undesirable outcomes.

 **Objectives**
 •	To uncover and illustrate instances of bias within the data used to develop AI-driven loan eligibility criteria.
 •	To investigate how AI algorithm biases impact businesses and their customers.